lifelong-learning-systems/l2metrics/docs/command_line.md

 - Aggregation method is `mean`, which reports the lifetime metrics as the mean of task-level metrics as opposed to median.
 - Performance maintenance method is `mrlep`, which uses the most recent learning evaluation performance as opposed to the most recent terminal learning performance (`mrtlp`).
 - Forward and backward transfer use `ratio`.
-- Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100].
+- Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100] plus an offset of 1 -> [1-101].
 - Smoothing method is `flat`, which smooths data with a rectangular sliding window.
 Other available options include [hanning](https://numpy.org/doc/stable/reference/generated/numpy.hanning.html#numpy.hanning), [hamming](https://numpy.org/doc/stable/reference/generated/numpy.hamming.html#numpy.hamming), [bartlett](https://numpy.org/doc/stable/reference/generated/numpy.bartlett.html#numpy.bartlett), and [blackman](https://numpy.org/doc/stable/reference/generated/numpy.blackman.html).
 - Smoothing of evaluation block data is `disabled`.
 - Smoothing window length is `None`, which defaults to min(int(`block_length` \* 0.2), 100).